 Depending upon the grade level, students have assigned math exercises and summer reading to do.
 Starting in July can put undo pressure on the student, or encourage instances in which the preparation is not completed well.

-- July preparations produce fruit in August through May
+- July faculty / staff planning and training produces fruit in August through May

-- Ending registration is an exercise in contentment
+- The cut-off is an exercise in contentment

 Every year, there is the temptation to want more.
 And, including more families is a good thing!
 We are learning to yield to being content with what the Lord has provided.
 This year, He has brought us a quality harvest of families, and we are trying to both rejoice and rest in that opportunity.